 Unity is the global buzzword these days, so it seems like a good time to challenge the people in power with these words: Unity includes everyone.
 Homeless people do matter, regardless of their issues.
 There will be no unity until people stop looking down their noses at people who are down and out, and try to help somehow.

 I enjoy hearing the wisdom of Buddhist monks, so here is some relevant wisdom that has been drawn from the wellspring of God’s Spirit from Buddhism.

 “He who experiences the unity of life sees his own self in all beings, and all beings in his own self, and looks at everything with an impartial eye.”
 Buddha

-That’s sounds a lot like the commandment from Jesus to love your brother as yourself.
+That’s sounds a lot like one of the greatest commandments Jesus spoke of to love your brother as yourself.
 It is a monumental task to accept people for who they are and give them unconditional love first and foremost.
 If you have hardened your heart like I had about homeless people, check out the YouTube channel, Invisible People, for a more compassionate view.

 I would rather try to help someone and fail than to become cold and indifferent to the world’s suffering, caring more about my own ambitions and money than people who are experiencing hardship.

 It’s true people who have experienced hard times tend to be more likely to want to help others in their time of need.
 If we are able to get back up again after a hard struggle, we can reach out a hand to someone else in the hope they will get back up again or even just experience the joy of a full belly that day.